tytydraco/yessleep/out/When_I_was_sixteen_homeless_kids_were_going_missing_in_my_town_I_was_one_of_them.md

 These people had places to be.

 They didn't care about some faceless kid disappearing from the street.
-I already knew what they were thinking when they offered pitiful smiles, and said things like:

-*“Sorry, I don't know.”*
+I already knew what they were thinking when they offered pitiful smiles, and said things like: *“Sorry, I don't know.”*

+*"I can't help you, kid.
+I'm... sure he's out there somewhere."*

 They were wondering *why* Charlie was sleeping rough in the first place.